OminousArchitect/KamunagiRedux/README.md

 - That's it.
 I spent a really long time making this, I already did the plans

 ## Changelog
+`1.0.4`
+- Added recommended loadout to the readme
+- Temporarily disabled soundtracks.
+I am REALLY sorry if I blew your eardrums out with static, this worked completely fine for me when I tested it, but of course everything has to break as soon as you upload it :,)

+`1.0.3`
+- Fixed sounds for Atuykarounkami's Passage
+- Fixed attack speed scaling for Soei Musou: Jinsoku

+`1.0.2`
+- Fixed issue where only direct downloads worked and downloading through mod managers didn't properly organize the directories, causing the mod to fail to load.

+`1.0.1`

+- Missed some dependencies oops
+- Lobby sound was disabled for debugging, I re-enabled it
+- Readme spelling errors

+`1.0.0`

 -Initial Release